Staff

 Monica Scholey

-Monica is the coordinator for the SRA’s estuary restoration program and works with the Program Director and project partners to plan, design and implement habitat restoration and land stewardship projects in the Smith River Plain.
-She is also involved in the Elk Creek Feasibility Study and is partnering with the Executive Director team, diverse stakeholders, agencies and private landowners to plan multi-benefit projects that will increase the resilience of this urban watershed.
-Monica received her B.S. in Environmental Science from the University of Oregon in 2006, and comes to the Alliance with over 10 years of experience participating in and leading watershed restoration projects with Mattole Restoration Council.
+Monica works with the Program Director and project partners to plan, design, and implement habitat restoration and land stewardship projects.
+She is also involved in the Elk Creek Feasibility Study and partners with the Executive Director team, diverse stakeholders, agencies, and private landowners to plan multi-benefit projects that increase the resilience of this urban watershed.
+Monica received her B.S. in Environmental Science from the University of Oregon in 2006, and comes to the Alliance with over 10 years of watershed restoration project experience at Mattole Restoration Council.

 Aimee Chudy